TheBeardofKnowledge/StreamDeck/README.md

 Download and install your Fifine stream controller software https://fifinemicrophone.com/blogs/news/ampligame-d6-faqs Now simply download and run the StreamDeckPortFifine.bat to have it automatically transfer the plugins and icon packs to the Fifine software.
+After the items are transfered, the script will close and reopen the Fifine Control Deck Software with everything.
 Have fun!